Part-DB/Part-DB-legacy/README.md

 **[Hier](README_DE.md) gibt es eine deutsche Version dieser README**

-**Attention: After upgrading to the current version, the command `php composer.phar install` must be run to make Part-DB work!
+**Attention: After upgrading to the current version, the command `php composer.phar install -o` must be run to make Part-DB work!
 If this is not possible, the folder `vendor/'
 Part-DB must be copied from a working Part-DB install with composer.**